flexera-public/optima-tools/flexera/README.md

 ## Data Generation

 - The `./update_demo_data.rb` script is used to generate the demo data.
-Demo data is stored in the `./flexera/data` directory.
-- The `./update_demo_data.rb` script runs automatically on a weekly cadence via Github actions and stores the updated demo data in the `task/update-cco-demo-data` branch.
-This branch is where the policies pull the data from.
+- Demo data is stored in the `./flexera/data` directory in the `task/update-cco-demo-data` branch.
+This is where the policies pull the data from.